AOLIAO12312/STORM/README.md

 <p><em>Overview of STORM.
 The framework performs spatially structured token reduction in two decoupled stages: row-wise and then column-wise reduction within localized windows, preserving the 2D grid layout required for selective scanning.</em></p>

 </div>
+The STORM framework proposes a lightweight solution that refactors token reduction into a spatially structured process, as illustrated in Figure 3 above.
+The framework comprises three core features:

+1.  **Dimensional Decoupling:** Instead of globally flattening tokens, STORM refactors the reduction process into two successive stages—row-wise and column-wise.
+This preserves a regular 2D grid topology, ensuring seamless compatibility with the 2D Selective Scan (SS2D) mechanism in Mamba.
+2.  **Localized Window:** To prevent semantic distortion from long-range interference, STORM partitions the feature map into non-overlapping local windows.
+Reduction operations are strictly confined within these contiguous neighborhoods to protect fine-grained details and local coherence.
+3.  **Faithful Scanning Restoration:** By maintaining a structured layout, STORM ensures that the causal propagation paths of the four-way scanning are not disrupted.
+This allows the model to retain accurate spatial awareness and performance during inference without requiring any re-training.

+For detailed algorithmic descriptions and ablation studies, please refer to Section 3 of our [paper](link-to-paper).
 <!-- <div align="justify">

 The STORM framework proposes a lightweight solution that refactors token reduction into a spatially structured process, as illustrated in Figure 3 above.
 The framework comprises three core features: